ChiLiubio/microeco_protocol_v1/README.md

-# A comprehensive protocol for microeco version 1.0
+# A comprehensive protocol for statistical analysis and visualization of microbiome omics data with R microeco and file2meco packages